 Summary

 Biomolecular structure analysis from experimental NMR generally relies on empirical (residual dipolar couplings, scalar couplings, paramagnetic relaxation enhancements, nuclear Overhauser effects) data and derived geometrical restraints (distance, dihedral angle).
 A challenge for the structural biology community has been a lack of standards for representing these restraints, preventing establishment of uniform methods of model-vs-data structure validation, and limiting interoperability between restraint-based structure modeling programs.
 The NMR exchange (NEF) and NMR-STAR formats provide a standardized approach for representing commonly used NMR restraints.
 Using these restraint formats, a standardized validation system for assessing structural models of biopolymers against restraints has been developed and implemented in the wwPDB OneDep data harvesting system.
-The resulting wwPDB Restraint Violation Report provides a model vs data assessment of biomolecule structures determined using distance and dihedral restraints, with extensions to other restraint types currently being implemented.
+The resulting wwPDB Restraint Violation Report provides a model vs. data assessment of biomolecule structures determined using distance and dihedral restraints, with extensions to other restraint types currently being implemented.
 These tools are useful for assessing NMR models, as well as for assessing biomolecular structure predictions based on distance restraints.

 INTRODUCTION